seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exeunt*

+## Intermission

 ### SCENE XII.
 Egypt.
 OCTAVIUS CAESAR's camp.

 *Enter OCTAVIUS CAESAR, DOLABELLA, THYREUS, with others*

 **OCTAVIUS CAESAR**
 Let him appear that's come from Antony.
-Know you him?
+Know you him? /

 **DOLABELLA**
-Caesar, 'tis his schoolmaster:
+/ Caesar, 'tis his schoolmaster:
 An argument that he is pluck'd, when hither
 He sends so poor a pinion off his wing,
 Which had superfluous kings for messengers
-Not many moons gone by.
+Not many moons gone by. /

 *Enter EUPHRONIUS, ambassador from MARK ANTONY*

 **OCTAVIUS CAESAR**
-Approach, and speak.
+/ Approach, and speak.

 **EUPHRONIUS**
 Such as I am, I come from Antony:
 I was of late as petty to his ends
 As is the morn-dew on the myrtle-leaf
-To his grand sea.
+To his grand sea. /

 **OCTAVIUS CAESAR**
-Be't so: declare thine office.
+/ Be't so: declare thine office.

 **EUPHRONIUS**
 Lord of his fortunes he salutes thee, and